EldonGabriel/eldongabriel.github.io/_posts/2026-02-22-bypassing-firmware-locks-nested-vsphere-8.md

 * **Operating System:** Windows Boot Configuration Data (BCD) modification.
 * **Hypervisor:** Nested ESXi configuration (vSphere 8.x).
 * **Capacity Planning:** Designing a 32GB RAM allocation model to support stable VCSA deployment.

+---

+### Conclusion
+With the platform successfully de-provisioned of VBS and the AMD-V extensions reclaimed, the environment is now prepared for Level 2 operations, including cross-cloud migration testing with AWS MGN.